History of PlayStation in Timeline

 PlayStation 2 Slim Console PS2 (Renewed)

-In 2012, Sony revealed a new "Super Slim" PlayStation 3 model, featuring a redesigned case with a sliding door for the disc drive.
+In 2012, Sony revealed a new "Super Slim" PlayStation 3 with a redesigned case and a sliding door covering the disc drive.

 On January 4, 2013, The Guardian reported that PS2 production had ended worldwide.